Thinking about online learning for your child?

 - Highly qualified teachers will teach your child whether it be through a well-researched vendor or our own district teachers.

 - You and your child have a strong line of constant communication with the teacher.
 Teachers can provide immediate feedback, encouragement and support through class activities, emails, and other collaborative tools built into the classes.
-For science classes provided by an outside vendor, we have a Wilson teacher on stand-by to assist that child with his/her lab so the child has that real, hands-on approach to learning.

 - Your child’s teacher, and district leaders will actively support your child through the online experience.
 If your child has any issues, they are able to meet with a Wilson teacher, attend the Tutoring Center or work on campus in the Library or the WVA Office.

 - Connect with your child’s “virtual” teacher and Mentor- Mrs. Deb Chestnut.
 Introduce yourself through an email message and provide contact information so the teacher can communicate with you throughout your child’s online experience.